 - Take a long-term view.
 Change is inevitable.
 No, you can’t be ready for everything.
 But remembering how God has met your needs before can calm your anxiety about the future.
 When we call on God in days of trouble, He will answer, even when we don’t know how (Psalm 86:7).

-Remember that developing a growth mindset leads to peace and hope
+Remember that resilience leads to peace and hope

 Resilience is a habit, a skill, and a mindset that can help you manage and keep your balance during difficult times.
 It doesn’t mean that your circumstances will change; it means that your heart and mind have changed.
 So pursue each day in ways that redirect your worries and reignite your worship.
 “Fear not tomorrows, child of the King, trust them with Jesus, do the next thing.”